 When you create a subclass derived from multiple classes, the subclass inherits the properties, methods, and events defined by all specified superclasses.
 If more than one superclass defines a property, method, or event having the same name, there must be an unambiguous resolution to the multiple definitions.
 You cannot derive a subclass from any two or more classes that define incompatible class members.

-There are various situations where you can resolve name and definition conflicts, as described in the following sections.
+Here are various situations where you can resolve name and definition conflicts.

 If two or more superclasses define a property with the same name, then at least one of the following must be true: